“L’aquaduct du Moulin” – TheOliveMill Wheel on the old transportation route to Vence

-On the outskirts of Tourettes-sur-Loup, close to the Madeleine car park, are the remains of an old 19th-century olive mill.
-Previously, there were two more mills a little further down, which testified to the importance of olive production in the region.
+I outthe edge of Tourettes-sur-Loup, close to the Madeleine parking lot, lies the remains of a an old olive mill from the 1800s.
+Previously there were two more mills a little further downwhich testified to the importance of olive production in the region.

-The mills were powered by water from an aqueduct, which can still be seen today.
-It stretches in an arc over the old transport route to Vence, today rue de la Bourgade.
+The mills were powered by water from a akveductwhich can still be seen today.
+It stretches in an arc over the old transportation route to Vence, today rue de la Bourgade.

-Today, the building is designed for private residence, but you can still admire the big red iron mill wheel and enjoy the beautiful view into the old medieval town of Tourettes-sur-Loup and the raw cliffs on which the town is built.
+Today the building is converted into a private residence, but you can still admire the big red iron mill wheel and enjoy the beautiful view into the old medieval town Tourettes-sur-Loup and the rugged cliffs on which the town is built.

 By Tommy Sverre / 2020